Practicum and Program FAQ

 Can I attend the BSW online program as a part-time student?

-Yes, BSW offers a part-time program.
+Yes, BSW offers a part-time program for the lower division and the first year of the upper division.
+Currently, the senior year of the BSW Program is designed to be full-time due to practicum requirements and co-requisite courses.
+Please note: the BSW Program is currently working on a part-time curriculum plan for the senior year to be implemented in the future.
 It is ideal for students who seek to earn their degree without giving up their job or other obligations.
 The part-time option allows students to complete their coursework within the time that works best for them.

 Request More Info